tanjunkai2001/FT-SRL-Quadcopter/README.md

 <!-- # Repository for "Finite-time Safe Reinforcement Learning Control of Multi-player Nonzero-sum Game for Quadcopter Systems" -->

-This repository contains the code and experimental data for our paper: ["Finite-time Safe Reinforcement Learning Control of Multi-player Nonzero-sum Game for Quadcopter Systems"](https://link.springer.com/article/10.1007/s11071-025-11021-6) published in the *Information Sciences* journal.
+This repository contains the code and experimental data for our paper: ["Finite-time Safe Reinforcement Learning Control of Multi-player Nonzero-sum Game for Quadcopter Systems"](https://www.sciencedirect.com/science/article/pii/S002002552500249X) published in the *Information Sciences* journal (March 2025).

+Details of the paper can be found at: [Junkai Tan's Publications](https://tanjunkai2001.github.io/publications/) Download the paper at: [Download pdf](https://tanjunkai2001.github.io/assets/Finite-time%20Safe%20Reinforcement%20Learning%20Control%20of%20Multi-player%20Nonzero-Sum%20Game%20for%20Quadcopter%20Systems.pdf)

 ## Citation